 As noted in the Prerequisites above, the SystemWeaver server application must be stopped if running a SQLite database.

-- Select the database Type and Select database.
+- Open the swDatabaseManager.
+Select the database Type and Select database.

 - On the Database tab, click the Display Info button to confirm that tool version is compatible with the database version.